PennCIS233/Practical-HW2/README.md

 You can use helper functions from `helper.py`, that you can import from example via `from helper import compile_program`.

 **TODO:** Implement `create_vote_app`.
 First, compile the approval and clear state programs to TEAL assembly, then to binary.
+Ensure you set the TEAL version to 5.
 Create the application and the application arguments which should include a list of election parameters you defined previously as global variables in `election_params.py`: `election_end`, `num_vote_options`, `vote_options`.
 These values are imported into the deploy script.

 **TODO:** Implement the `main()` function where you initialize the algod client and define absolute election end time fom the status of the last round.
 Deploy the application and print the global state.

 ### Test smart contract using `simple_tests.py`

-Test your smart contract functions by running the testing script simple_tests.py.
+Test your smart contract functions by running the testing script `simple_tests.py`.
 Feel free to add your own tests as the ones we have provided are not comprehensive.
 We only test that basic functionalities are working, namely the creation and initial variable setup, two users opting in, the creator correctly approving two users, approved users being able to vote, and closing out the app.

 You can make the tests more verbose by specifying the `-v` option:
 ```bash